Stacey King

-Ronald Stacey King (born January 29, 1967) is an American sports announcer and retired National Basketball Association (NBA) center who won three consecutive championships with the Chicago Bulls from 1991 to 1993.
-King is currently a co-lead color commentator for Chicago Bulls television broadcasts.
+Ronald Stacey King (born January 29, 1967) is an American sports announcer and former National Basketball Association (NBA) center who won three consecutive championships with the Chicago Bulls from 1991 to 1993 while playing next to Michael Jordan.
+King is the color commentator for Chicago Bulls television broadcasts.

 NBA career (1989–1999)

 After a stand-out career at the University of Oklahoma, King was selected by the Bulls in the 1989 NBA draft with the sixth pick.
 He was projected by many as a number one pick candidate heading into draft night, but slipped.
 He was one of three first-round picks by the Bulls in that draft (the other two were B. J. Armstrong and Jeff Sanders).
 He played four and a half seasons in Chicago before being traded during the 1993–94 campaign to the Minnesota Timberwolves in exchange for 7'2" Australian-born center Luc Longley.
 He was last active in the NBA during the 1996–97 season while playing a handful of games for both the Dallas Mavericks and Boston Celtics.